-We finished our second last weekend in my Hanuman Yoga 200hr Teacher Training Program last night.
+We finished our second last weekend in my Shiva Yoga 200hr Teacher Training Program last night.
 I can't believe there's just one more weekend left.
 I'm so proud of all of the trainees.
 What a special group.
 Their level of understanding of yoga practice and yoga philosophy is getting pretty incredible and it's been so inspiring to watch them each grow so much this past year.

 This weekend we delved deeper into Patanjali's Yoga Sutras and the Meditation Section of the manual.
 One of the things that I have loved about leading this training and that I love about teaching in general is that I am learning new things all the time along with my students.